On Selection of Cross-Section Averages in Non-stationary Environments: Simulation Study

 In the stationary factors case, the factors are drawn as a stable VAR with $\tau=0$.
-Two cases for non-stationary factors are considered: the near stationary case of $\tau = 0.1$ and the case close to local-to-unity process $\tau = 0.9$.
-All simulations have 1000 repetitions.
+Two cases of non-stationary factors are considered: the non-stationary case of $\tau = 0.4$, and the case close to local-to-unity process $\tau = 0.9$.
+All simulations have 1000 repetitions, and we compare DVS and MW.
 In the Supplement, we provide additional simulation evidence of the eigenvalue growth ratio (ER) based on \cite{Juodis2022CCER} for comparison.
 The focus of this method is the number of factors ($m$), and it does not select the sufficient set of CAs.
-Nevertheless, its performance crumbles with $\tau\to 1$, as well.
-Moreover, we present extended tables with extra $N,T=150, 200$ for all our experiments. \\
+Nevertheless, its performance crumbles with $\tau\to 1$ and does not improve as $(N,T)\to \infty$. \\